Cheng-Zixu/CASA0014-Plant-Friend/README.md

 ### 2.1 Circuit

-The circuit of Plant Friend is like the following configuration:
+The circuit of Plant Friend is like the following configuration[1]:

 <img src=".\imgs\circuit.png" style="zoom: 25%;" />